Page last updated on January 19, 2022 at 2:15 p.m.

 Information regarding the BC Vaccine Card

-- All indoor adult sport activities including but not limited to racquets, hockey, basketball and pickleball (22+yrs)
+- All indoor adult sport activities including but not limited to racquets, hockey, basketball and pickleball.

-- Child and youth (21 and under) sports and activities; includes coaches, volunteers and parents accompanying and supporting a child's participation
+- Adults present at child and youth (21 and under) sports and activities; includes coaches, volunteers and parents accompanying and supporting a child's participation.

 - Parental drop off or pick up from youth activities

 - General facility access/use such as washrooms, changerooms and showers